Who are Lingoda’s German teachers?

 If you had any tips or advice for a language learner, what would they be?

 My advice is to regard language learning as a form of sport.
 Do it regularly and allow yourself breaks.
 Most importantly: make your body a resource of memory.
 Pronunciation is a muscle job, not a brain job!
 Like a dancer on stage remembers her/his moves mostly through the body, we let our muscles do the work of pronunciation (it’s actually funny once you start thinking about the details of pronunciation when speaking your native language).
 Embrace the foreign sounds and train them in the same way as you would do laps at the gym.

 What words of wisdom do you have for anyone who may be thinking about taking the leap into language learning?

 Language learning has to be fun.
 Find the strategies that work best for you and allow yourself to keep smiling.
 Of course, organised input is crucial.
 However, it does not help you to know the vocabulary of all possible types of fruit and vegetables, if you cannot name the objects and conditions in your closest environment.
 Learn the words that concern your life, your needs, and your interests!
 From there, you can go in all directions, back and forth, and back again.
 Use all digital gadgets available, but don’t forget handwriting, which means –again– involving the body in language learning.
-On your way, check out Lingoda and see how you like learning with native speakers in live online classes selected by you from a well-organised curriculum, working at your own pace and times that work for you.
+On your way, check out Lingoda and see how you like learning with native-level speakers in live online classes selected by you from a well-organised curriculum, working at your own pace and times that work for you.